fenago/linux-administration/md/Lab_8.md

 Primary versus secondary groups
 ===============================

-Every user in Linux must be a member of a primary group.
-Primary groups are also referred to as login groups.
-By default, whenever a new user is created, a group is also created with the same name as the user, and this group becomes the primary group of the new user.

-On the other hand, a user may or may not be a member of a secondary group.
-Secondary groups are also sometimes referred to as supplementary groups.
-You can think of a secondary group as any group that a user is a member of aside from the user\'s primary group.

-Do not worry if you don\'t understand the concept of primary and secondary groups just yet; it will become crystal clear by the end of this chapter.
+Primary versus secondary groups difference will become crystal clear by the end of this lab.

 Let\'s create a new user named [dummy]: